How the Outdoor Industry Can Be More Inclusive of Queer People

-OUT There Adventures founder Elyse Rylander has been working hard to bring more visibility to the queer community.
-Here are her suggestions to make your business more inclusive.
+Out There Adventures founder Elyse Rylander has been working hard to bring more visibility to the queer community.
+Here are her suggestions to make your business more inclusive

 Outside's long reads email newsletter features our strongest writing, most ambitious reporting, and award-winning storytelling about the outdoors.
 Sign up today.

 When Elyse Rylander was in grad school, she couldn’t find a single outdoor education program focused on people in the queer community.
 She had long been a kayaking guide, and saw a clear need for more inclusive trips.
-So in 2014, she founded Seattle-based OUT There Adventures with Kira McGieson.
+So in 2014, she founded Seattle-based Out There Adventures with Kira McGieson.
 The next year, they took two students on a kayaking trip off the coast of Washington.
-This year, OTA is running 10 day trips, two multi-day adventures, and a four-week conservation crew.
+This year, OTA is running ten day trips, two multi-day adventures, and a four-week conservation crew.
 Rylander has been laser-focused on making the outdoors more accessible to queer youth, and gear more inclusive and gender-neutral.

 Recently, she launched the first LGBTQ Outdoor Summit, which will take place in Seattle in October, sponsored by The Wilderness Society and The North Face.
 Interested in helping out or joining as a sponsor?
 Find out more here.

-What makes Out there adventures unique?
+What makes Out There Adventures unique?

 I’m a huge advocate of kids going out and doing Outward Bound or local community trips.
 If they feel comfortable, that’s fantastic.
 But we provide programming to kids that wouldn’t find Outward Bound or NOLS accessible to them because of their queer identity.
 If kids want to have an outdoor experience, but are afraid of tent pairings or gendered bathrooms, it feels more comfortable if it’s led by people who look like them.
 They can hang out with other kids to whom they don’t have to explain the meaning of “cisgender,” or “pansexual.”
-My goal with OUT There Adventures is not to compete with those programs, but to offer an opportunity to supplement them, or get those kids out who fear that those other programs wouldn’t be accessible to them.
+My goal with Out There Adventures is not to compete with those programs, but to offer an opportunity to supplement them, or get those kids out who fear that those other programs wouldn’t be accessible to them.
 I want to be part of the whole outdoor recreation landscape, not out in my own little world, because ultimately, we all want the same thing.